citrusbolt/pokeheliodor/README.md

 [***Discord Link***](https://discord.gg/zsZEsa5q7D)

-This is a modification of Pokémon Emerald intended to be a massive upgrade comprehensive source of Pokémon, items, and moves to be transferred to official games while also being a greatly enjoyable game to play standalone for players not intererested in complex software ecologies.
+This is a modification of Pokémon Emerald intended to be a massive upgrade and comprehensive source of Pokémon, items, and moves to be transferred to official games while also being a greatly enjoyable game to play standalone for players not intererested in complex software ecologies.

 The highest design priorities are 100% compatibility in terms of:
 * Multiplayer